Human ethology: Human ethology topics

-Applied to human behavior, in the majority of cases, topical behavior results from motivational states and the intensity of a specific external stimulus.
+As applied to human behavior, in the majority of cases, topical behavior results from motivational states and the intensity of a specific external stimulus.
 Organisms with a high inner motivational state for such a stimulus is called appetitive behavior.
-Other important concepts of zooethology - e.g., territoriality, hierarchy, sensitive periods in ontogenesis - are also useful when discussing human behavior.
+Other important concepts of zooethology—e.g., territoriality, hierarchy, sensitive periods in ontogenesis—are also useful when discussing human behavior.
 Irenäus Eibl-Eibesfeldt's book Human Ethology is most important for how these concepts are applied to human behavior.

 Human ethology has contributed in two particular ways to our understanding of the ontogeny of behavior in humans.
 This has resulted, first, from the application of techniques for the precise observation, description and classification of naturally occurring behavior and, secondly, from the ethological approach to the study of behavior, especially the development of behavior in terms of evolution.
 Of particular interest are questions relating to the function of a particular kind of behavior (e.g., attachment behavior) and its adaptive value.
 The description of the behavioral repertoire of a species, the recognition of patterns of behavioral development and the classification of established behavioral patterns are prerequisites for any comparison between different species or between organisms of a single species.
 The ethological approach is the study of the interaction between the organism with certain innate species-specific structures and the environment for which the organism is genetically programmed.

 Invariant behavior patterns have a morphological basis, mainly in neuronal structures common to all members of a species and, depending on the kind of behavior, may also be common to a genus or family or a whole order, e.g., primates, or even to a whole class, e.g., mammals.
 In such structures we can retrace and follow the evolutionary process by which the environment produced structures, especially nervous systems and brains, which generate adaptive behavior.
 In organisms with a high level of organization, the processes in which the ethologist is especially interested are those genetically preprogrammed motor and perceptual processes that facilitate social interaction and communication, such as facial expression and vocalization.
 If we consider the most highly developed means of communication, language and speech, which is found in humans alone, the question arises as to the biological foundation of this species-specific behavior and perceptual skill.
 The ethologist examines this question primarily from the point of view of ontogenetic development.